kunhwiko/concepts/cloud/Kubernetes/E-network-part-1.md

 ##### Ingress
 ```
-a) Ingress is technically not a service.
-b) Ingress comes in two components, a load balancer and ingress controller.
+While technically not a service, ingress comes in two components, a load balancer and ingress controller.
 Ingress controller enables controlled routing based on a set of predefined rules.
 Ingress load balancer performs actual routing.
 ```

 ##### Ingress vs Load Balancer
 ```
 Limitations of Load Balancers
-  a) One service is exposed per load balancer, and with multiple services, this can lead to a large overhead.
+  a) Like nodeports, a single service is exposed per load balancer.
+     With multiple services, this can lead to a large overhead.

 Advantages over Load Balancers
   a) Enable routing to multiple services with a single load balancer.